hyperledger/fabric-sdk-node/test/scenario/README.md

 ```

-- The scenario tests and all required files are conatained within the `scenario` directory
+- The scenario tests and all required files are contained within the `scenario` directory
-- `chaincode` holds all the chaincode files used within the cucumber tesst, with each chaincode contained within a specific named folder, itself decomposed into goLang and node.
+- `chaincode` holds all the chaincode files used within the cucumber test, with each chaincode contained within a specific named folder, itself decomposed into goLang and node.
 The structure here is important, since step files rely on the consistent location and naming strategy to deploy named chaincode of a specific type.
 - `config` contains connection profiles, a json document of all possible endorsement policies, and a crypto-config directory that contains the crypto-material for the network defined within the docker-compose folder.
 - `docker-compose` contains the two test networks, tls and non-tls, that are used within the cucumber tests.
 - All feature files and supporting files are contained in the `features` directory
-  - `*.feature` the self contained feature file that describes a set of feature scenarios that decompose into programatic steps
+  - `*.feature` the self contained feature file that describes a set of feature scenarios that decompose into programmatic steps
   - `lib` contains helper files used by step files.
   - `steps` contains all the step files required by the feature files that exist in the parent directory.
   - `support` contains two framework files: the main `index.js` file called by the cucumber test runner, and a `hooks.js` file that is used to provide tag based before/after hooks.